Imagine a river.

-Then, things begin to change.
+Then, slowly, things begin to change.

-In the meantime, the villagers continue to draw water as usual.
-Their needs are met.
+There is a long period of drought, and the river is not renewed.
+The villagers continue to draw water as usual.
+Their needs are met, for now.

 What if I were to tell you that you’re the river?